Last Updated on July 1, 2024 by Abhishek Sharma

 1. What is concurrency control in DBMS?

-3. What is serializability relative to concurrency control in DBMS?
+2. Why is concurrency control important in DBMS?